J0nWang/csf-homework-hw2/README.txt

 In Assembly:
--completed complement and transpose image processing functions -added header commet with my name, email, and brief desciption of the assignment
+-completed complement and transpose image processing functions -added header commet with my name, email, and brief desciption of the assignment -completed ellipse image processing function and its helper function -added other helper functions that may be used in the emboss functio